sensu/sensu-go-workshop/README.md

    > **HUH?**: in case you are looking at this event and scratching your head, this sidebar is for you.
 For our tutorial, we're using a few basic Bash shell tricks to generate an InfluxDB Line Protocol compatible metric, and wrapping it in a Sensu Event compatible JSON data payload.
-For our demo, we're creating a metric with the measurement name `web_service` and a value called `value`.
+For our workshop, we're creating a metric with the measurement name `web_service` and a value called `value`.
 To generate dynamic results we'll use the [`$RANDOM` environment variable][2] to return a random value between 0 and 32767.
 Finally, to